-still in existence.
+"So many disputed the fact that child labour was still in existence.
 It was only by being in India that we saw it for ourselves, and decided to do something about it.
 That was in 2006.
-Since then, we've set out to talk about the serious issues to the harsh realities.
+Since then, we've set out to talk about the serious issues affecting our industry.
+We just can't turn a blind eye to the harsh realities.
 We have to work with people and organisations that can make a difference on the ground.
 That way we can make a real impact."
 Chris Harrop, Group Marketing Director

-Stoneshippers India, Marshalls put in place a programme of activity to prove that Marshalls' Fairstone has been made fairly.
+Working alongside its sandstone supplier, Stoneshippers India, Marshalls put in place a programme of activity to prove that Marshalls' Fairstone has been made fairly.